facebook/react/docs/docs/addons.md

 ## Using React with Add-ons

-If using npm, you can install the add-ons individually from npm (e.g. `npm install react-addons-test-utils`) and import them:
+You can install the add-ons individually from npm (e.g. `npm install react-addons-create-fragment`) and import them:

 ```javascript
 import Perf from 'react-addons-perf'; // ES6